The Midsummer Station: Writing and development

+Composition

+The album comprises 11 tracks and is described as synth-pop, dance-pop and electropop.
+Tracks such as "I'm Coming After You" and "Speed of Love" contains EDM elements, which were influenced by European trance music.
+"Shooting Star" and "Gold" were described as synth and dance-pop, as well as the up-tempo track "Dreams and Disasters".
+The punk rock track "Dementia", is described by Young as a "darker song" and speaks about "the consequences of wallowing in regret."
+Straying away from the electronic elements, the song "Silhouette" is a ballad track, showcasing Young singing about a much softer topic.

 Artwork

 The artwork was created by Gediminas Pranckevicius in 2009.
 Pranckevicius' artwork often explores the struggle between man and nature by combining man-made structures with flora and fauna, all coexisting in a forced, urban manner.
 In Time, there are multiple juxtapositions at work.
 Beneath the surface is the vertical, wooden shantytown, neatly residing next to a vertical lake in which a very large fish swims.
 The shanty is illuminated, detailed and clear.
 By contrast, the waters are dark and murky.
 Above the busy shanty town is a solitary tree on a serene grassland and a solitary man in a boat on the lake.
 Everything surrounding the shanty is simple and peaceful.
 The shanty, though great to look at, is chaotic and saturated.
 It is only a matter of time before the human settlement expands above the surface or invades the water.

-Around February-March 2012, Young discovered the artwork while browsing Tumblr and e-mailed his manager to assist in tracking down the original artist.
+Around February–March 2012, Young discovered the artwork while browsing Tumblr and e-mailed his manager to assist in tracking down the original artist.
 After a short discussion regarding the usage of the artwork, Pranckevicius allowed Young to use the artwork on the front cover of the album.

-Singles
+Release

-The EP's title track, "Shooting Star", was intended to be the lead single from The Midsummer Station, but the Carly Rae Jepsen collaboration "Good Time" was chosen instead, due to the success of Jepsen's "Call Me Maybe".

-"Good Time" was released on June 26, 2012, and peaked at No. 8 on the Billboard Hot 100.
+The EP's title track, "Shooting Star" was released on May 15, 2012.
+The song was intended to be the lead single from The Midsummer Station, but the Carly Rae Jepsen collaboration "Good Time" was chosen instead, due to the success of Jepsen's "Call Me Maybe".
+"Good Time" was released on June 26, 2012.
+The song was met with commercial success peaking at No. 8 on the Billboard Hot 100.
+The song reached No. 1 in Canada and New Zealand.
+The song was certified 2× Platinum by the RIAA in December 2012.

+Days before the release of The Midsummer Station, Owl City released a few songs from the album for streaming.
+"I'm Coming After You" was released on August 13, 2012, as the first promotional single.
+The song was made available for streaming via Seventeen magazine.
+"Dreams and Disasters" premiered on August 14, through SoundCloud.
+"Silhouette" was released for streaming via PopCrush on August 15.
+On August 20, "Metropolis" was made available for streaming through Idolator as the second promotional single from the album.